swiiny/calmweb/README.md

     "https://raw.githubusercontent.com/Tontonjo/calmweb/refs/heads/main/filters/whitelist.txt"
 - Domains manually added in the whitelist at %appdata%\calmweb\custom.cfg

+### Known problems:
+- Sandbox not working whhen calmweb is running

 ### todo:
 Everything is subject to discussion and enhancements!
 Share your knolwedges.